A time-consistent stabilized finite element method for fluids with applications to hemodynamics: Introduction

-While this steady form of $\tau_{\mathrm{SUPG}}$ works well for strongly advective steady-state flows, it is not readily applicable to time-varying flows, as it exhibits poor convergence behavior, particularly at smaller time-step sizes.
-The traditional strategy to overcome this issue has been adding a time-step size dependent term to the definition of $\tau_{\mathrm{SUPG}}$ that dominates the contributions associated with the advection and diffusion (!!!!fluid acceleration?)~\cite{hughes1986new,shakib1989finite}.
-This design, which has found widespread use for its excellent convergence characteristics, produces a solution dependency on the time-step size, such that the solution diverges as the time-step size is reduced (see Section~\ref{sec3}).
-As a consequence, this conventional design of $\tau_{\mathrm{SUPG}}$ produces an overall inconsistent method that fails to converge to a unique solution as the time-step size approaches zero.
+Traditionally, the steady form of $\tau_{\mathrm{SUPG}}$ is derived from a 1D steady advection-diffusion model problem, such that the added diffusion to the Galerkin's formulation is just enough to recover the exact solution, thereby eliminating numerical oscillations at higher element Peclet numbers\cite{brooks1982streamline, hughes1986new,tezduyar1991stabilized,shakib1989finite}.
+While this steady form of $\tau_{\mathrm{SUPG}}$ works well for strongly advective steady-state flows, it is not readily applicable to time-varying flows, as it exhibits poor convergence behavior, particularly at smaller time step sizes ($\Delta t$).
+The traditional strategy to overcome this issue has been adding a $\Delta t$-dependent term to the definition of $\tau_{\mathrm{SUPG}}$\cite{hughes1986new,shakib1989finite,1998codina}.
+The added $\Delta t$-dependent term, which is based on the discrete approximation of the inverse of the strong differential operator, dominates the contributions associated with the advection and diffusion terms at small time step sizes.
+This design, which has found widespread use for its excellent convergence characteristics, produces a strong solution dependency on the time step size, such that the solution becomes less accurate as the time step size is reduced toward zero\cite{bochev2004stability,codina2007time,hsu2010improving} (also see the results section).
+As a consequence, this time step size-dependent design of $\tau_{\mathrm{SUPG}}$ produces an inconsistent method with regard to the time step size.
+This inconsistency issue is particularly exacerbated in a subset of cardiovascular simulations that demand a small time step size for their multiscale behaviors, such as those involving lumped parameter network modeling\cite{quarteroni2003analysis,vignon2006outflow,moghadam2013modular,arbia2014numerical}.
+In fact, some of the most popular packages for cardiovascular simulation\cite{updegrove2017simvascular,arthurs2021crimson} are based on a stabilized finite element formulation that also suffers from the described issue, thereby motivating the present study.